Robert Spencer (author): Influence and criticism

 Spencer is known for his anti-Muslim views.
-He comments on radical Islam, Islamic extremism, Islamic terrorism, and Islamic supremacism.
+He comments on radical Islam, Islamic extremism, Islamic terrorism, and Islamism.
 His main thesis is that Islam is an inherently violent religion, and that extremists who commit acts of terror are simply following Islam's most authentic version.
 According to author Todd H. Green, Spencer's commentary on Islam has been regarded as "hav[ing] made a huge impact on the misinformation about Islam that circulates so freely on the Internet, in the media, and in political circles."

 Spencer's 2008 book Stealth Jihad: How Radical Islam is Subverting America without Guns or Bombs has been seen to have developed one of the most important ideas of the counter-jihad, namely the "stealth jihad" idea that "terrorists aren't America's real Muslim problem", writing that "distracted by foreign wars and the prospect of domestic terror attacks, Americans pay little heed to the true agents of intolerance in their midst", namely the Muslim Brotherhood and its alleged American offshoots such as the Council on American-Islamic Relations (CAIR) and Muslim Public Affairs Council (MPAC).

 The perpetrator of the 2011 Norway attacks, Anders Behring Breivik, cited Robert Spencer 64 times in his manifesto and wrote of him: "About Islam I recommend essentially everything written by Robert Spencer."
 Spencer condemned Breivik and said he was unfairly blamed by the media for the attack, likening it to Charles Manson drawing inspiration from The Beatles.
 Breivik has later admitted that he has been a neo-Nazi since the early 1990s, who only in later years exploited counter-jihad writings.

 In July 2011, Wired magazine reported that two of Spencer's books were listed in FBI training materials.
 Both The Truth About Muhammad and The Politically Incorrect Guide to Islam were recommended for agents hoping to better understand Islam.
 His books were later dropped from federal training programs.